 An early start saw us on the dockside by 7.00am, even though we'd originally made a mess of directions and been shuttled through an incredibly busy tunnel more than 2km in length that basically seemed to run under the entire city.

 The dockside was pretty chaotic and we were surprised by the sheer numbers of vehicles waiting to head over to Corsica.
 They were mostly cars but there were also a handful of motorhomes and campers, too.
-Most of the people frustratedly stop-starting, jostling for position, and being constantly and half-heartedly gesticulated back-and-forth around the quayside were French, with just the occasional Benelux representative to break the monotony.
+Most of the people frustratedly stop-starting and jostling for position whilst being constantly and half-heartedly gesticulated back-and-forth around the quayside were French, with just the occasional Benelux representative to break the monotony.

 The ship itself was big but disappointing in its provision of outdoor space.
 Basically, this extended to only about 200 square metres of outside deck and 199 of these were taken up by people either working at keeping their dogs happy, smoking, or generally breathing COVID into each others faces.
 We stayed in our cabin.